Kvitekvist/Auriel-s-Dream/README.md

 ![image](https://i.ibb.co/YkFSZJ1/enb3.jpg)

+Now you will need to toggle on some options:
 ![image](https://github.com/Kvitekvist/Auriel-s-Dream/blob/master/images/essentail_toggle.png?raw=true)
 1. You must activate the the "00 Essential Files" option.
 All others are optional.
 2. "00 3D Audio" ads 3D audio \ surround to SkyrimVR.
 Really good, effectively essential, but you might get a bit more performance without.